robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef_v2.md

 ```
 # [Dish Name - Must Include Primary Keyword Naturally]
-*Professional, descriptive name that tells you exactly what you're getting*

 - Lead with the centerpiece (protein, starch, or hero ingredient).
   Example: "Grilled Mackerel," "Cassava Cake," "Roast Duck."
 - Add the prep or defining technique.